arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     - can a student answer the same question multiple times?
 If yes, do we want to exclude this in the semantic search?
 Which record to select if the question is semantically similar?
     - create build_embedding() function in model/build.py + add build_openai_embedding() function + rename existing functions to build_openai_model etc.
 - DBE-KT22:
+    - convert html tables to markdown -> no, because [this paper](https://arxiv.org/pdf/2305.13062) says that HTML is better than markdown
-    - convert html to latex code and to markdown table? -> check draft.ipynb
+    - convert html link to latex code? -> check draft.ipynb
     - data splitting: "ValueError: 619 is not in list"